 First Floor of Eiffel Tower

-The first floor of the tower features rotating cultural exhibitions, a cinema projection, a section of the former spiral staircase, a children’s play area, and a unique transparent floor that allows you to see what’s happening below on the esplanade.
-There are also a variety of gift shops and dining options, including the 58 Tour Eiffel restaurant.
+The first floor of the tower features rotating cultural and educational exhibitions, a cinema projection, a section of the former spiral staircase, a children’s play area, and a unique transparent floor that allows you to see what’s happening below on the esplanade.
+There are also a variety of gift shops and dining options, including the Madame Brasserie restaurant (formerly the 58 Tour Eiffel).

 The first floor is accessible by stairs or the elevators.
 For those visiting by elevator, you will start your journey at the highest level of your ticket (2nd floor or summit) and then you can visit the 1st floor on your way down the tower.